Skip to main content

 Extent

-1.21 Linear Feet (One half Hollinger box and one flat storage box) : Papers and photographs, some framed; good condition
+1.21 Linear Feet (1 half Hollinger box and 1 flat storage box) : Papers and photographs, two of which are framed.
+Materials are in good condition.

 Language of Materials